JaneliaSciComp/SongExplorer/README.md

 ## Conda for all Platforms ##

-Platform-specific installation instructions can be found at [Mamba](https://mamba.readthedocs.io/en/latest/installation.html).
+Platform-specific installation conda instructions can be found at [Mamba](https://mamba.readthedocs.io/en/latest/installation.html).
 You can either add it to an existing installation of [Conda](https://conda.io/projects/conda/en/latest/user-guide/install),